Shrimad Bhagavad Gita Rahasya

+History and overview

 This book consists of two parts.
 The first part is the philosophical exposition and the second part consists of the Gita, its translation and the commentary.

 The book was written by Tilak in pencil with his own handwriting while being imprisoned at the Mandalay jail from 1908 to 1914.
 The more-than-400 pages of script was written in less than four months and is hence in itself considered as "remarkable achievement".
 Although the writing was completed in the early years of his term, the book was only published in 1915, when he returned to Poona.
 He defended the ethical obligation to the active principle or action, as long the action was selfless and without personal interest or motive.

 In a speech on his, Gita Rahasya Tilak said "Various commentators have put as many interpretations on the book, and surely the writer or composer could not have written or composed the book for so many interpretations being put on it.
 He must have but one meaning and one purpose running through the book, and that I have tried to find out".
 He finds the message of the subservience of all yogas to Karmayoga or the yoga of action rather than the yoga of sole knowledge (jnanayoga) or of devotion (bhaktiyoga).